 Workforce Scheduling for Food Manufacturing

-Over the last 30 years, we at Shiftwork Solutions have worked with dozens of food manufacturing facilities.
-One thing that always strikes us is how complicated their production requirement are.
+Over the last 30 years, Shiftwork Solutions has worked with dozens of food manufacturing facilities.
+One thing that always strikes us is how complicated their production requirements are.

 While a typical manufacturing facility will say “Our overtime is too high” or “We need to increase capacity”, a food manufacturer will use these statements as only a beginning.